 In late 2021, Portland, Gresham and Multnomah County joined Built for Zero, a national movement of more than 90 cities and counties in the United States working to measurably and equitably end homelessness.

 What is Built for Zero?

-Communities in Built for Zero work towards measurably ending homelessness for all, by strengthening data-driven systems that can continuously reduce homelessness for populations.
-In April 2021, Community Solutions was awarded the MacArthur Foundation’s $100 million 100&Change grant to help communities accelerate an end to homelessness through its Built for Zero initiative.
+Communities in Built for Zero work toward measurably ending homelessness for all by strengthening data-driven systems that can continuously reduce homelessness in communities.
+Community Solutions, the organization behind Built for Zero, was awarded the MacArthur Foundation’s $100 million 100&Change grant to help communities accelerate an end to homelessness through its Built for Zero initiative.

 Which group of people experiencing homelessness are the focus of this effort?

 The current focus is on single adults experiencing chronic homelessness.
 The Joint Office is using a more expansive definition of “chronic homelessness” than the definition used by the U.S. Department of Housing and Urban Development.
 The definition we’re using, also called “Population A,” was created by the Metro Supportive Housing Services Program.

 The Population A definition of chronic homelessness is: “Extremely low-income households with one or more disabling conditions experiencing/at imminent risk of experiencing long-term literal homelessness.”
 (Disabling conditions can include a physical, psychological or cognitive disability, a chronic illness or an addiction.)

 Unlike the HUD definition, Population A does not require a person to get a third-party diagnosis of their disabling condition to be considered chronically homeless.
 Additionally, the Population A definition has fewer parameters about length of homelessness and types of living situations than the HUD definition.